kertansul/dl-docker/README.md

 cd tf-caffe-pytorch
 docker build -t kertansul/dl-docker:gpu -f Dockerfile.gpu .
 ```
-This will build a Docker image named `dl-docker` and tagged either `cpu` or `gpu` depending on the tag your specify.
-Also note that the appropriate `Dockerfile.<architecture>` has to be used.
+This will build a Docker image named `dl-docker` and tagged `gpu` depending on the tag your specify.

 ## Running the Docker image as a Container
 Once we've built the image, we have all the frameworks we need installed in it.
 We can now spin up one or more containers using this image, and you should be ready to [go deeper](http://imgur.com/gallery/BvuWRxq)